IBM/credit-risk-workshop-cpd/workshop/machine-learning-autoai/README.md

 ![Naming your services](../images/autoai/autoai-name-experiment.png)

 * To configure the experiment, we must first give it the dataset that will be used to train the machine learning model.
 We will be using one of the CSV file datasets we have preloaded into the project.
-Click on the `Select from project` option.
+Click on the `Select data from project` option.

 ![Select data](../images/autoai/autoai-select-dataset-project.png)